albert12132/albertwu.org/notes/contents/indexing.md

 ### `reduce`

-`reduce` takes a sequence and uses a function to "combine" all the items in the sequence.
+`reduce` takes a iterable and uses a function to "combine" all the items in the iterable.
 The result is usually an int.
 The format is

     reduce(function, iterable)